One wounded by gunfire in Wisconsin shopping mall

-(Reuters) - One person was shot in the leg during a fight inside a crowded Wisconsin mall on Saturday afternoon, one of the busiest shopping days of the year, and authorities were searching for the assailant, police said.
+(Reuters) - A man was shot in the leg during a fight inside a crowded Wisconsin mall on Saturday afternoon, one of the busiest shopping days of the year, and authorities were searching for the assailant, police said.

 Witnesses saw several young men involved in a fight inside East Towne Mall in Madison, police spokesman Joel DeSpain said.

-One of the men pulled out a handgun and fired at least one round, striking a 19-year-old who was part of the initial dispute, DeSpain said.
+One pulled out a handgun and fired at least one round, striking a 19-year-old who was part of the initial dispute, DeSpain said.
 He was transported to a hospital with a non life-threatening wound, he said.

-The incident took place less than a week before Christmas, when many shoppers were rushing to buy gifts.
+DeSpain also said that a mall employee’s leg was hit by a bullet that had ricocheted, though the worker was unscathed.

 Ricardo Franco, a Madison Police Department officer, said gunfire was reported inside the mall around 2:50 p.m.
-(3.50 p.m.
-ET).
+(2050 GMT).

-Officers have since cleared the mall and were searching for a suspect, DeSpain said.
+Officers have since cleared the 840,000-square-foot shopping center with more than 100 retailers, and were searching for a suspect, DeSpain said.

-A local sportswriter, Evan Flood, wrote on Twitter he was 20 feet away when “a brawl” broke out, and then he heard gunfire.
+Local sportswriter Evan Flood wrote on Twitter he was 20 feet away when “a brawl” broke out and then he heard gunfire.

 “It lasted like 3-4 seconds until the gun went off,” he wrote, adding that “they all ran” afterwards.

-Lester Callahan, a store employee, told the Wisconsin State Journal newspaper that shoppers came running into his store in a panic and some hid under garment racks.
+Store employee Lester Callahan told the newspaper shoppers ran into his store in a panic and some hid under garment racks.

 The Journal also cited Callahan as saying that some shoppers sought refuge in an employee break room amid orders from mall officials to close down and evacuate shoppers.

+Madison police later tweeted that the mall was expected to reopen shortly.

-Reporting by Eric M. Johnson in Seattle and Karen Brooks in Austin, Texas; Editing by Frank McGurty, Paul Simao and James Dalgleish
+Reporting by Eric M. Johnson in Seattle and Karen Brooks in Dallas, Texas; Editing by Frank McGurty, Paul Simao and James Dalgleish